Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Introduction

-As experimental control and manipulation of quantum many-body (QMB) systems becomes more precise, theoretical advances in the fundamental understanding of entanglement continue to uncover intriguing relations and classifications of quantum information structures and dynamics.
-Considering quantum correlations as a valuable resource for tasks of computation and simulation~\cite{Feynman1982} is anticipated to provide unique insights~\cite{Ho:2015rga,Kharzeev:2017qzs,Baker:2017wtt,Cervera-Lierta:2017tdt,Berges:2018cny,Beane:2018oxh,GortonJohnson2019a,Beane:2019loz,Tu:2019ouv,Beane:2020wjl,Beane:2021zvo,Kharzeev:2021yyf,Robin:2020aeh,low2021symmetry,Gong:2021bcp,Roggero:2021asb,Mueller:2021gxd} and capabilities to robustly explore physical systems from the Standard Model and its quantum field theories (QFTs)~\cite{Banuls:2019bmf,Alexeev:2020xrq,Klco:2021lap,Zohar:2021nyc} to gravitation.
-Conversely, because quantum fields naturally distribute entanglement dynamically and at spacelike separations~\cite{Halvorson:1999pz,Reeh1961,summers1985vacuum,summers1987bell1,summers1987bell2,VALENTINI1991321,Reznik:2002fz,Reznik:2003mnx}, their quantum correlations have long been recognized to be a resource in quantum information protocols, such as sensing, communications, simulations, and computing.
-Realizing these applications of quantum information in QFTs at scale requires detailed and operational understanding of the quantum correlation structures of the field and its representation(s) on quantum devices.
+Quantum correlations are a signature characteristic and valuable resource for quantum computation, communication, sensing, information, and simulation~\cite{Feynman1982}.
+Studies of quantum correlations are providing unique insights~\cite{Ho:2015rga,Kharzeev:2017qzs,Baker:2017wtt,Cervera-Lierta:2017tdt,Berges:2018cny,Beane:2018oxh,GortonJohnson2019a,Beane:2019loz,Tu:2019ouv,Beane:2020wjl,Beane:2021zvo,Kharzeev:2021yyf,Robin:2020aeh,low2021symmetry,Gong:2021bcp,Roggero:2021asb,Mueller:2021gxd} and capabilities to robustly explore physical systems from the Standard Model and its quantum field theories (QFTs)~\cite{Banuls:2019bmf,Alexeev:2020xrq,Klco:2021lap,Zohar:2021nyc} to gravitation.
+Conversely, because quantum fields naturally distribute entanglement, both dynamically and at spacelike separations~\cite{Halvorson:1999pz,Reeh1961,summers1985vacuum,summers1987bell1,summers1987bell2,VALENTINI1991321,Reznik:2002fz,Reznik:2003mnx}, their quantum correlations have long been recognized as a resource in quantum information protocols.
+For these reasons, studies of correlation structures in such systems---including entanglement entropies and distillable and bound entanglement---are at the forefront of research.

+That the quantum field vacuum is entangled at spacelike separations is a simple consequence of the gradient coupling.
+For example, in the idealized scenario of a constant field (i.e., vanishing gradient), local measurement establishes the global value of the field, and therefore collapses the wavefunction throughout the spatial volume.
+Such a non-local response of measurement statistics is a sufficient condition for the identification of entanglement.
+In general, the gradient operator in the Hamiltonian results in low-energy wavefunctions whose smoothness properties cause local measurements to modify measurement statistics throughout the volume.
+This collapse, however, is partial with diminishing effect at increasing distance from the measurement location.
+Although diminishing, the effect on the statistics, and thus the entanglement, is non-zero throughout the volume.